 Be honest with yourself.
 Are you a good leader?
 Do you have more to learn?
 Of course you do.
 We all do!
 Approach team optimization with an open mind knowing you may be playing a role in the problem.
 Part of this is looking introspectively at how you spend your time.

 Keep observing.
 You'll still need to look out for the visual and audible cues of poor team health.
 Set aside time on your calendar with a reminder to review team health at least once a month.
 Reminders like this ensure you'll have time booked for this "soft" side of management.

 I know, “quick wins” sounds like something an MBA wrote.
 (Possibly!)
 But it works.
 Brainstorm this simple question: How might we, as a team, achieve fast, visible results?
 The goal is to find an initiative that brings high value to the business while bringing the least amount of pain to the team.
 If you can, bring in senior members of your team and host a workshop.
 Use a problem/solution framework to keep you focused.

-Your outcomes might be finding a way to break down design tasks to align better with development sprints.
-It might be improving employee sentiment scores.
-It could be as simple as meeting with the exec team to get them excited.
-Senior leadership sets the tone— use this to your advantage.
-Present a bang up pitch for a new feature, show process and efficiency improvements you’ve made or show awards you’ve won.
+- Team "brand" management: meet with the exec team to get them excited about what's happening in design.
+Senior leadership sets the tone; so use this to your advantage.
+Present a bang up pitch for a new feature, show process and efficiency improvements, or show awards you’ve won.
 Bring your team in and openly acknowledge their accomplishments often.
-Let those who are comfortable help you present.
+Ask those who are comfortable to help you present.

 Leadership skill is really about comfort with handling ambiguity.
 Handling it for yourself alone is enough in many contexts.
 To be a great manager/leader you must handle it well yourself and also help the team handle it by providing confidence and clarity.